 Methodology

 This project has created a software application which applies edits to source code.
 The edits included the following operations: moving, deleting, swapping block statements, inserting lines and changing the use of If statements.
-The application uses artificial techniques such as Hill Climbing and Genetic Algorithms to find the most optimised version of the source code by identifying the impact of the edits and iteratively amending the edits.
+The application uses artificial intelligence search techniques such as Hill Climbing and Genetic Algorithms to see if it is possible to find an optimised version of the source code by identifying the impact of the edits and iteratively amending the edits.

 Achievements